-Total net loose jewel inventories at June 30, 2012 and December 31, 2011, including inventory on consignment net of reserves, were \$28.96 million and \$30.78 million, respectively.
-The loose jewel inventories at June 30, 2012 and December 31, 2011 include an inventory reserve for shrinkage, or jewels on review with prospective customers and vendors that may not be returned to the Company, of \$51,000 and \$14,000, respectively.
-Loose jewel inventories at

-June 30, 2012 and December 31, 2011 also include an inventory reserve for recuts, or the projected material loss resulting from the recutting of damaged jewels into smaller loose jewels to remove the damage, of \$36,000 and \$30,000, respectively.
+Total net loose jewel inventories at September 30, 2012 and December 31, 2011, including inventory on consignment net of reserves, were \$28.01 million and \$30.78 million, respectively.
+The loose jewel inventories at September 30, 2012 and December 31, 2011 include an inventory shrinkage reserve of \$79,000 and \$25,000, respectively, including the \$11,000 shrinkage reserve on finished goods on consignment.
+Loose jewel inventories at September 30, 2012 and December 31, 2011 also include an inventory reserve for recuts, or the projected material loss resulting from the recutting of damaged jewels into smaller loose jewels to remove the damage, of \$38,000 and \$30,000, respectively.

-Total net jewelry inventories at June 30, 2012 and December 31, 2011, including inventory on consignment net of reserves and including new jewelry manufactured by the Company since entering the finished jewelry business in 2010, were \$5.17 million and \$4.11 million, respectively.
+Total net jewelry inventories at September 30, 2012 and December 31, 2011, including inventory on consignment net of reserves and including new jewelry manufactured by the Company since entering the finished jewelry business in 2010, were \$5.59 million and \$4.11 million, respectively.
 Jewelry inventories consist primarily of finished goods, a portion of which the Company acquired as part of a January 2009 settlement agreement with a former manufacturer customer to reduce the outstanding receivable to the Company.
-Due to the lack of a plan to market this inventory at that time, a jewelry inventory reserve was established to reduce the majority of the jewelry inventory value to scrap value, or the amount the Company would expect to obtain by melting the gold in the jewelry and returning to loose-jewel finished goods inventory those jewels that meet grading standards.
-This scrap reserve is adjusted at each reporting period for the market price of gold and has generally declined as the associated jewelry is sold down, with a balance of \$150,000 and \$173,000 at June 30, 2012 and December 31, 2011, respectively.
+Due to the lack of a plan to market this inventory at that time, a jewelry inventory reserve was established to reduce the majority of the acquired jewelry inventory value to scrap value, or the amount the Company would expect to obtain by melting the gold in the jewelry and returning to loose-jewel finished goods inventory those jewels that meet grading standards.
+This scrap reserve is adjusted at each reporting period for the market price of gold and has generally declined as the associated jewelry is sold down, with a balance of \$97,000 and \$173,000 at September 30, 2012 and December 31, 2011, respectively.
 Because the finished jewelry the Company began manufacturing in 2010 after it entered that business was made pursuant to an operational plan to market and sell the inventory, it is not subject to this reserve.
-The finished jewelry inventories at December 31, 2011 also include an inventory reserve for jewelry in need of repair of \$45,000.
+The finished jewelry inventories at September 30, 2012 also include an inventory reserve for shrinkage, or jewelry on review with prospective customers and vendors that may not be returned to the Company, of \$64,000, and finished jewelry inventories at December 31, 2011 included an inventory reserve for jewelry in need of repair of \$45,000.